go-arlo/go-arlo-swarm/src/go_arlo_agency/market_signal/instructions.md

    - Send directly to Arlo
    - Highlight any critical liquidity or market risks
    - Always include bundle analysis findings
+   - Provide specific insights for each trading style

 # Important Notes